substantialpickle/Capper/README.md

 [output]
 base_filename = "test"
 output_directory = "outputs"
+outputs = ["caption", "autospec"]
 ```
 `base_filename` is the text that every filename the program generates will be prefixed with.
 For example, running the program with this specification will generate an image named `test_cap.png`. `output_directory` is the directory that all generated files will be placed in.

+`outputs` is set to a list that specifies what files should be generated when the program finishes. `"caption"` indicates that we want to generate an image that contains our formatted text combined with the art. `"autospec"` is explained in the later section [Looking at the Outputs](#looking-at-the-outputs).

 ### The `[[characters]]` Section(s)
 In `spec.toml`, copy in the following text.